 Tracking a single product is useful, but most real-world applications require monitoring hundreds or thousands of products simultaneously.
 Making thousands of individual real-time requests can be inefficient.
 This is the problem the Bulk API is designed to solve.

 The Bulk API works asynchronously.
-Instead of waiting for an immediate response, you submit a job containing a list of products to track and provide a callback_url
+Instead of waiting for an immediate response, you submit a job containing a list of products to track and provide a callback_url.
+Easyparser processes the job in the background and sends the results to your endpoint when ready.
+This workflow is highly scalable and perfect for large-scale data collection.

 The Bulk API Workflow: